Leelent History, Family Crest & Coats of Arms

 Another 39 words (3 lines of text) are included under the topic Early Leelent Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Leelent family to Ireland
+Migration of the Leelent family

 For political, religious, and economic reasons, thousands of English families boarded ships for Ireland, Canada, the America colonies, and many of smaller tropical colonies in the hope of finding better lives abroad.
 Although the passage on the cramped, dank ships caused many to arrive in the New World diseased and starving, those families that survived the trip often went on to make valuable contributions to those new societies to which they arrived.
 Early immigrants bearing the Leelent surname or a spelling variation of the name include: Christopher Leland, who settled in Barbados with his servants in 1680; John Leyland, who arrived in Virginia in 1698; Adam Leland, who settled in Boston in 1715.